 Donahue Prints Collection

 Prints and broadsides purchased for the Donahue Poetry Collection.
-These items were transferred to the Sage Colleges Archives & Special Collections in 2013.

 This collection contains correspondence from poets.
 Many regarding their contributions to the Carol Ann Donahue Memorial Collection.